bmcage/skills4smartex/level02/construction.md

 #### Placing the components

-We use the adhesive conductive fabric to fix the components to the back layer.
+We use the adhesive conductive fabric to fix the components to the backing layer.
 If you use conductive yarn or non-adhesive conductive fabric to make the connections, you need to sew them in place.

 Make a circuit connecting all + of the LED's together, and all - together, as follows: